cjp-afk/Digit-Recognition/README.md

 The Digit Recognition project is a Python-based application that combines Pygame for drawing, Pillow for image processing, and TensorFlow for machine learning.
 It provides an interactive way to test digit recognition using a Convolutional Neural Network (CNN) model trained on the MNIST dataset.

+Below are snippets from the main code, followed by a brief explanation.
 ## Main Components

 ### 1. Drawing Interface - `drawer.py`